Trump says he wouldn't have picked Sessions if he knew he'd recuse himself

 "Jeff Sessions gave some bad answers," the President said.
 "He gave some answers that were simple questions and should have been simple answers, but they weren't."

 A Justice Department spokeswoman declined to comment to CNN about the President's remarks regarding Sessions.
+But a source familiar with his thinking said Sessions has no intention of stepping down as attorney general in the wake of Trump's comments.

 Trump also asserted that former FBI Director James Comey had presented him with a dossier containing a number of allegations about himself and Russia prior to his inauguration as a way to have leverage over him.